5. Controllers

 - Managing the complexity of multiple collaborators.

-When we are happy that the feature code on the feature branch is complete we can then merge those changes back in to main.
-There are different ways to do this but we are going to use GitHub and Pull Requests to achieve this.
+When we're happy that the code on the feature branch is complete we can then merge those changes back into main.
+There are different ways to do this, but we are going to use GitHub and Pull Requests.

 You can deep-dive Git by reading the theory section.